fluent-beats/fluent-bit-meminfo/README.md

 # Design

-This plugin was desined to collect memory from any mounted Linux `meminfo` proc file.
+This plugin was desined to collect data from any mounted Linux `meminfo` proc file.

 It can be used to collect host memory info, even if Fluent Bit is running inside a container, which is not achiavable using **native** Fluent Bit `mem` plugin.

+> Potentially [LXCFS](https://linuxcontainers.org/lxcfs/) could bypass that without requiring a custom plugin
 ## Configurations

 This input plugin can be configured using the following parameters: